 "Leafy greens such as spinach, kale, arugula, romaine lettuce, and Swiss chard, are excellent sources of many vitamins, minerals, and antioxidants.
 They provide the body with Vitamins A, C, E, and K, iron, potassium, calcium, magnesium, and fiber.
 Including dark green leafy vegetables in your diet can help reduce inflammation in the body and support overall health," says registered dietitian Mandy Tyler, MEd, RD, CSSD, LD, LAT.

-Garlic is not only delicious, but it has a ton of helpful benefits for many different aspects of your health—including helping to reduce inflammation.
+Garlic is not only delicious and full of flavor, but it has plenty of helpful benefits for many different aspects of your health—including helping to reduce inflammation.

-Onions can add a burst of flavor to your favorite dishes, as well as a burst of helpful nutrients, too!
+Along with garlic, onions can also add a burst of flavor to your favorite dishes, as well as a burst of helpful anti-inflammatory nutrients, too!

 For one, onions are a good source of potassium, which, as we mentioned above, has been found to help reduce inflammation.
 This vegetable is also rich in an antioxidant called quercetin.
 According to Nutrients, quercetin may have beneficial properties for your immunity and reduction of inflammatory markers, and another report from Frontiers in Immunology found that its anti-inflammatory effects may be helpful in reducing symptoms of certain autoimmune disorders.

 After learning this information about the best vegetables for inflammation and slowing aging, we hope you can find a few you enjoy and can add to your next meal.

 A previous version of this story was published on July 20, 2022.
 It has been updated to include additional copy and proofreading revisions, additional research, and updated contextual links.